-Have you decided to visit South Korea?
-Congratulations!
 You’re about to embark on a magical journey full of amazing food, vibrant culture, and some of the friendliest people you’ve met in your life.
-Who knows – you may love it so much that you decide to move to Korea permanently!
-That being said, you have a tough choice ahead of you – when is the best time to visit Korea?
+Who knows – you may love it so much that you decide to move to South Korea and live here permanently!

-Birds chirping, flowers blooming, the days getting longer and warmer – what ISN’T there to love about spring?
-Korea has four distinct seasons, so they absolutely experience a true spring (rather than a couple of temperate weeks in between winter and summer).
+Birds chirping, cherry blossoms blooming, long and warm days – what’s not to love about spring?
+Korea has four distinct seasons, so they experience a true spring (rather than a couple of temperate weeks between winter and summer).
 You can generally experience the best parts of Korean spring anytime between early April and mid-June.

 Visit Korea in Summer

-Summer, on the other hand, is NO joke in Korea.
-Summer temperatures will leave you drenched in sweat and running for the air-conditioner every chance that you get, so do not book a summer trip if you’re not a fan of the heat and you’re planning on doing anything that requires spending more than five minutes outside.
-Not to mention, most of the best Korean dishes are spicy, so you won’t have much relief from the sweat while you’re indoors either!
+Summer temperatures will leave you drenched in sweat and running for the air-conditioner every chance that you get.
+With that said, do do not book a summer trip if you’re not a fan of the heat (especially since Sambok occurs during this season).
+Not to mention, most of the best Korean dishes are spicy, so you won’t have much relief from the sweat while you’re indoors, either!

 There are some benefits to summer travel — due to being an off-peak season, summer flights are usually much less expensive than spring and fall flights from most parts of the world.
-You should visit Korea during the summer if you’re not afraid of the heat and you’d like to save some money on plane fare so you have more to spend while you’re in Korea – you’re still bound to have an amazing time!
+You should visit Korea during the summer if you’re not afraid of the heat and you’d like to save some money on plane fares, so you have more to spend while you’re in Korea!
+You’re still bound to have the best time!

 Visit Korea in Fall

-While the spring is definitely a popular time to visit Korea, the Fall is even more popular – the trees turn brilliant colors ranging from rich red to vibrant yellow, the summer heat dissipates and leaves cool, crisp days, and festivals are even easier to come by.
+While spring is definitely a popular time to visit Korea, fall is even more popular.
+The trees turn brilliant colors ranging from rich red to vibrant yellow, the summer heat dissipates, and autumn leaves cool, and crisp days and festivals are even easier to come by.

-If spending time outdoors on your upcoming vacation is important to you, consider making your trip to Korea in September or October – both months have an average temperature ranging between 50 and 75 degrees, so it’s the perfect time to get outside and see what this interesting country is all about!
+If spending time outdoors on your upcoming vacation is important to you, consider making your trip to Korea in September or October.
+Both months have an average temperature ranging between 50 and 75 degrees, so it’s the best time to get outside and see what this interesting country is all about!

 Visit Korea in Winter

-I’m not going to sugar coat it – winter sinks its claws into Korea in the beginning of December, and it makes it pretty miserable to go outside for a solid three months.
+I’m not going to sugarcoat it – winter sinks its claws into Korea at the beginning of December, making it pretty miserable to go outside for a solid three months.
 While it’s not impossible by any means to venture outside in this period, your skin will definitely be a bit red from the brisk temperature when you make it to your final destination!

-Winter is also an off-peak time to travel, so you’re bound to find similar deals on air fare and lodging as you would traveling in the summer.
+Winter is also an off-peak time to travel, so you’re bound to find similar deals on airfare and lodging as you would traveling in the summer.
 Consider making your trek to Korea in the winter if you’re used to winter and can’t be scared off by a little snow – you won’t be disappointed!
 You’ll get to enjoy some winter sports during this time too!